 While ketamine treatment is not covered by insurance, we are excited to announce that most insurance plans now provide reimbursement to their members for a portion of treatment costs.
 Revitalizing Infusion Therapies offers our dedicated insurance specialist to help negotiate your estimated reimbursement.
 This is a complimentary service provided to help lower the barrier of the cost of treatment.

-Yes, we offer up to 15 months interest free financing.
+Yes, we offer 6-14 months interest free financing.
 Please contact us to learn more.
 The application process is fast and easy.
-Our clinic also accepts cash and credit cards.
+Our clinic also accepts HSA, FSA, cash, and credit cards.

 At Revitalizing Infusion Therapies, we are proud to offer discounts for military members, law enforcement officers, and first responders.
 Schedule a consultation to find out more information.